statisticalinnovation/statisticalinnovation.github.io/index.md

 ---

-*The Statistical Innovation Community Summit is supported by the ASA New York Metro Area Chapter and leading pharmaceutical organizations.*
+*The Statistical Innovation Community Summit is supported by the ASA Biopharmaceutical Section and leading pharmaceutical organizations.*